Our weekly report of the rain and the level of the Kineret -

 the entire season in the Jerusalem area which is 537 mm.

-In most of the country the rainfall is well ahead of average
+In most of the country the rainfall is ahead of average

 rainfall for the period.
-The main rain months are December, January and February, so we are about half way through the season.
-In some places they have already surpassed the annual rainfall for the entire season.
+The main rain months are December, January and February, so we are past most of the season.
+In many places they have substantially surpassed the annual rainfall for the entire season.

-sea level, which now just over a meter below the full red line of -208.8 meters.
+sea level, which now well under a meter below the full red line of -208.8 meters.
 Hashem has been good to us in this area this year so far.

-It rose 20.5 cm. over the past week.
-It seems likely it will fill up this year, be"H. Relatively little water is taken out as the bulk of Israel's drinking water comes from desalination.
-Keep davening.
+It rose just 10 cm. over the past week.
+The experts say that it is unlikely that it will fill up this year.
+Relatively little water is taken out as the bulk of Israel's drinking water comes from desalination but lately they have been drawing more water.
+There is still plenty to daven for.

 Lightning over Jerusalem photographed by Moshe